Legg Mason BW Global Income Opportunities Fund Inc. (NYSE:BWG) Plans $0.09 Monthly Dividend

-Legg Mason BW Global Income Opportunities Fund Inc. (NYSE:BWG – Get Rating) declared a monthly dividend on Thursday, August 4th, Wall Street Journal reports.
-Shareholders of record on Monday, October 24th will be paid a dividend of 0.09 per share on Tuesday, November 1st.
-This represents a $1.08 annualized dividend and a dividend yield of 11.86%.
-The ex-dividend date is Friday, October 21st.
+Legg Mason BW Global Income Opportunities Fund Inc. (NYSE:BWG – Get Rating) declared a monthly dividend on Friday, August 5th, Wall Street Journal reports.
+Investors of record on Tuesday, November 22nd will be given a dividend of 0.09 per share on Thursday, December 1st.
+This represents a $1.08 annualized dividend and a yield of 11.87%.
+The ex-dividend date is Monday, November 21st.

+Legg Mason BW Global Income Opportunities Fund has increased its dividend payment by an average of 4.3% per year over the last three years and has raised its dividend every year for the last 3 years.

 Hedge Funds Weigh In On Legg Mason BW Global Income Opportunities Fund